ramantehlan/Mateix/README.md

 ## Usage

 Using Mateix is very simple.
 First, you need to install this tool, and then use it as a shell command.

+> Right now, the install script will work only on a Debian-Based Distribution, but it can be easily configured for the other distros aswell.

 #### Installation